Fleas and How to Treat for Them

 June 15th => Apply Advantage II

 We have owners keep up with this protocol for the next few months so they do not get any new fleas in the house.
-However any product you use (*Advantage Multi, *Revolution, etc) can only work to a certain point but will be overwhelmed if the environment is has a heavy flea burden.
+However any product you use, prescription or non-prescription, can only work to a certain point but will be overwhelmed if the environment has a heavy flea burden.
 These products are great but cannot keep up with the emergence of new fleas unless you are also treating the environment.
 We know the super strong fleas are in your house and yard because any live fleas you see on your pets only represent about 5% of the actual flea population living in your environment.

 Treating Your Dog for Fleas:

-Keeping your dog on a monthly flea and heartworm prevention is necessary year round in the lowcountry.
-A flea and tick product such as *Nexgard will kill any live fleas on doggies within a few hours of administration and helps prevent fleas for about 30 days.
-However any prescription product we use on them (*Nexgard, *Trifexis, etc) can only work to a certain point but will be overwhelmed if the environment has a heavy flea burden.
+Keeping your dog on a monthly flea and heartworm prevention is necessary year round most areas of the country.
+Most prescription flea and tick products will kill any live fleas on doggies within a few hours of administration and helps prevent fleas for about 30 days.
+However any prescription product we use on them can only work to a certain point but will be overwhelmed if the environment has a heavy flea burden.
 These products are great but cannot keep up with the emergence of new fleas unless you are also treating the environment.

 Treating Your Environment for Fleas: